danhergir/olymp-games-big-data/readme.md

-## Olympic Games Big Data
+## Olympic Games Big Data / Training with PySpark

-Processing big data volumes about the Olympic Games using PySpark
+Processing big data volumes about the Olympic Games using PySpark.